German Parliamentary Committee investigation of the NSA spying scandal

 The German Parliamentary Committee investigation of the NSA spying scandal (official title: 1.
-Untersuchungsausschuss „NSA“) was started on March 20, 2014, by the German Parliament in order to investigate the extent and background of foreign secret services spying in Germany in the light of the Global surveillance disclosures (2013–present).
+Untersuchungsausschuss der 18.
+Wahlperiode des Deutschen Bundestages) was started on March 20, 2014, by the German Parliament in order to investigate the extent and background of foreign secret services spying in Germany in the light of the Global surveillance disclosures (2013–present).

-The Committee is also in search of strategies on how to protect telecommunication with technical means.
+The committee is also in search of strategies on how to protect telecommunication with technical means.

 Members

 The committee is formed by eight members of the German Parliament.
 The parliamentarian of the Christian Democratic Union (CDU) Clemens Binninger was head of the committee but stepped down after six days.
 In a statement, Binninger clarified that the other committee members had insisted on inviting Edward Snowden to testify; Binninger objected to this and resigned in protest.
 Patrick Sensburg (CDU) succeeded him.

 Witnesses

 Discussion about the witness Snowden

 On May 8, 2014, the committee unanimously decided to let US whistleblower Edward Snowden testify as a witness.

 On September 23, 2014, the Green Party and The Left filed a constitutional complaint against the Christian Democratic Union, the Social Democrats and the NSA Parliamentary Committee because of the Christian Democrats' and the Social Democrats' refusal to let the witness Edward Snowden testify in Berlin.
 The accused proposed a video conference from Moscow which Snowden had refused.

 On September 28, 2014, the Green Party and The Left filed a constitutional complaint against German chancellor Merkel.
 According to them, she refuses to comply with her duty according to Chapter 44 of the German constitution to ensure a real investigation; especially by refusing to ensure the legal requirements to allow the witness Edward Snowden to testify.